L’égalité scolaire: a Paris workshop on strategic litigation

 During the second half of the workshop, participants got together in breakout groups to start thinking about what objectives and goals could form the basis of a litigation strategy to tackle segregation in French schools.

 By the end of the workshop, we had some of these goals and objectives identified, and there was a real interest in the room to go deeper and to further develop a litigation strategy that can be mobilised and implemented in community.
-As one participant shared: “The tools offered by Systemic Justice will enable me to continue my learning, but I don’t know of any other resources to deepen my knowledge.”
+As one participant shared: “The tools offered by Systemic Justice will enable me to continue my learning, but I don’t know of any other resources to deepen my knowledge.”.
 We look forward to returning to Paris to keep building on the work we started on Saturday, and to keep deepening this knowledge.

 At the end of the workshop, participants shared one word that summed up how they were leaving the workshop, and we would like to share them here: